RepoForks/TelerikUI-for-Xamarin.iOS/README.md

 - Add TelerikUI.a to TelerikUI project and set Build action as `ObjcBindingNativeLibrary`
 - Finally, Build the project.

-_Note: I have not tested all chart types, so you may encounter few exceptions using these bindings.
+_PS: I have not tested all chart types, so you may encounter few exceptions using these bindings.
 Please create an issue if you get any errors_